Our Anglican Heritage

 12. What do we call our clergy?
 Pastor?
 Father?
 Reverend?

 The Anglican tradition includes a variety of theological emphases, which carries forward in the titles of clergy.
-Like most Anglican pastors, Clancy and Dean are ordained both Deacon and Priest.
+Like most Anglican pastors, Clancy, Dean and Dave are ordained both Deacon and Priest.
 (The word “Priest” is a short form of the word “presbyter,” or elder.)
 If you desire to use a title for them, the title we use is “Pastor,” as in “Pastor Clancy.”
 That title describes their function, and emphasizes our evangelical commitments.
 We prefer that adults simply call clergy by our first names, e.g., “Clancy,” and that children call them “Pastor Clancy” or “Pastor Dean.”
 If they prefer, adults may call us “Pastor.”
 We also call our Deacons “Pastor.”
 Many Anglicans of a more catholic piety call their clergy “Father.”
 “Reverend” is a title others give to an ordained person as honoring their office.
 So, the formal way to refer to our pastors in writing is, e.g., “The Rev. Clancy Nixon.”

 13. How important is Anglicanism in our identity?

 Our identity has several layers, listed here in order of their importance.
-First, we are people of the Kingdom of God, committed follow the Lord Jesus Christ, whom we love unreservedly.
-Second, we are charismatic evangelicals – our deeply held theological commitments.
+First, we are people of the Kingdom of God, committed to follow the Lord Jesus Christ, whom we love unreservedly.
+Second, we are charismatic evangelicals – we value our deeply held theological commitments.
 Third, we are Anglicans, organically connected both with the vibrant Global South and with other orthodox Anglicans here in North America.
 Our Anglican affiliation emphasizes our commitment to the authority of Scripture, the uniqueness of Christ, and biblical standards for leadership.
-We love our Anglican tribe; for more on our denomination, the ACNA, go here.
+We love our Anglican tribe; for more on our denomination, the ACNA, click here.
 Anglicanism is but one of many faithful ways of following Christ, and it is a reliable way.
 We remain committed to unity with all who profess the historic Christian faith.
 We work and pray together with people from a variety of churches to help bring God’s Kingdom to earth.